amaiorano/quaderoids/README.md

 https://amaiorano.io/quaderoids/

-You'll need a browser that supports WebGPU, such as [Chrome Canary](https://www.google.com/intl/en_ca/chrome/canary/).
-You'll need to enable `chrome://flags/#enable-unsafe-webgpu` to use it.
+Note that this should work on the latest version of [Chrome](https://www.google.com/intl/en_us/chrome/) as I registered for a WebGPU [Origin Trial](https://developer.chrome.com/origintrials).
+Otherwise, you'll need a browser that supports WebGPU, such as [Chrome Canary](https://www.google.com/intl/en_ca/chrome/canary/), and enable experimental support by setting the `https://chrome://flags/#enable-unsafe-webgpu` flag.

 ## About